maningreen/shwompEngine/README.md

 If for some reason you think this project has any hopes of being useful, you can fork this repo and whence you add whatever you think is needed make a pull request.

+# NOTES

+- `external/raylib-5.5/libraylib.a` is compiled for x86_64-linux.

 #### About Me

 I'm someone terminally bored.
 This is my first project that isn't crap.